Charleston, SC Beaches are Beautiful.

 Roni and I were at the most landmark hotel of the island: Tides Folly Beach, which offers lots of rooms and amenities, and is centrally located at the main pier.
 (Note: Some links here are affiliates that provide a small commission at no extra cost to you.)

 If I were to come back with my family (wait… WHEN I come back), renting a cottage would rock.
-The official Visit Folly site has a useful “where to stay” directory with a whole section on rentals.
+VRBO and HomeAway have excellent and affordable options, and the official Visit Folly site has a useful “where to stay” directory with a whole section on rentals.
 We passed cute-as-heck beach houses on our wanders, and the 24-7 grocery store in the center of town means that self-catering would be easy with the kitchen access a cottage provides.

-So what do YOU think?
 Have you been to Folly Beach before?
+Other South Carolina Beaches?
 How was it?
 If you haven’t been, does it seem like your kind of spot?
 Do share!

 Update: The Folly Beach tourism video is out!
 Click to see it!